- Open Access

 JA is employed by Onyx Pharmaceuticals, Inc., an Amgen subsidiary.

 AFB and LLG designed and supervised the study.
 Acquisition and analysis of data was performed by AFB, NTH, BJS, LC, and JLA.
 The manuscript was written by AFB, NTH and LLG.
 All authors read and approved the final manuscript.

 Electronic supplementary material

 Additional file 1: Figure S1.: Relative Pgp expression in lung cancer cell lines.
 Total cell lysate from untreated cells were probed for expression of Pgp.
 The blot was reprobed for α-tubulin as a loading control.
-Figure S2.
 Analysis of Bcl-2 expression in H1993 and SHP77 cells.
 Cells were left untreated or exposed to CFZ or CDDP at the 48 hour IC50 dose.
 Levels of Bcl-2 were determined by immunoblot in total extracts of cells harvested at 24, 48, and 72 hours. α-tubulin is shown as a loading control.
 (PPTX 1 MB)